WXWizard1013/ThermalPeak/README.md

 ---

 *⚠️ Not financial advice.
 Prediction markets are volatile and algorithmic trading carries real financial risk.
-Use at your own discretion.*
+Use at your own discretion ⚠️*